Explosion and fire reported at Nevada’s Hoover Dam

 An explosion and a fire have been reported at the Hoover Dam in Nevada.

 “Boulder City Fire Department is en route to an emergency call at Hoover Dam.
-No further information is available at this time,” the city of Boulder tweeted at 1.30pm on Tuesday.
+No further information is available at this time,” Boulder City tweeted at 1.30pm ET on Tuesday.

-Kristy Hairston tweeted a video at 1.11pm, saying that she was “touring the Hoover Dam” when she “heard an explosion”.
+Kristy Hairston tweeted a video at 1.11pm ET, saying that she was “touring the Hoover Dam” when she “heard an explosion”.

 “My goodness, something has just blown up,” a witness can be heard saying in the video.

-The circumstances of the explosion remain unclear.
-Closer to 2pm on Tuesday, Boulder City tweeted that “the fire was extinguished before Boulder City Fire Department arrived on scene”.
+Closer to 2pm ET on Tuesday, Boulder City tweeted that “the fire was extinguished before Boulder City Fire Department arrived on scene”.

-Another video appears to show a fire near the generators and turbines.
+The Lower Colorado Regional Director at the Bureau of Reclamation, Jacklynn Gould, said in a statement that “at approximately 10am PDT, the A5 transformer at Hoover Dam caught fire and was extinguished by the Reclamation/Hoover fire brigade at approximately 10.30am”.

-The Independent has reached out to the Bureau for Reclamation for comment.
+“There are no injuries to visitors or employees.
+There is no risk to the power grid and power is still being generated from the powerhouse,” she added.
+“We are investigating the cause of the fire and will provide additional updates as they are available.”

 Register for free to continue reading